Xceptance/xlt-documentation/content/en/load-testing/_index.md

     weight: 10

 description: >
-    Learn all about the load and performance testing with XLT.
+    Learn all about the load and performance testing with XLT
 ---
 Please make sure you read the section [About XLT]({{< relref "about-xlt" >}}) first.
 It will give you valuable architectural and conceptual insides.
+Please pay special attention to the target market and features of XLT to see if XLT is right for you.